 - The American Fletcher class, built for World War II, and the most numerous class of destroyer built.
 (175 total for the US Navy) Many were sold to other countries, and the last one in service was decommissioned from the Mexican Navy in 2001.

 - The Allen M. Sumner class (58 ships), Robert H. Smith class (12 ships, a minelaying subclass of the Sumner) and Gearing class (98 ships) destroyers were all closely related, with only slight changes in the hull design but a superior armament with much more efficient layout (replacing the Flechers' 5 5-inch guns in single turrets with 6 guns in twin turrets).
 Due to their improved layout and slightly larger hulls, some of these remained in US service into the late 1970s to early 1980s, with the torpedo tubes being replaced by an ASROC launcher and the rear turret with a hanger for an armed drone helicopter in the 1950s.
+As with the Fletchers, many of these were sold to other nations, and the last was retired by the Mexican Navy in 2014, after a combined 70 years of service.
+4 Fletcher, 2 Sumner and 5 Gearing class destroyers survive as museum ships.

 - The Russian Udaloy class destroyers are a good example of a destroyer mainly designed to hunt submarines.
 Roughly the Soviet equivalent of the Spruance class.
-While their
+While their armament also includes modern anti-aircraft missiles, they're short ranged and suitable only for self-defense.

 - The improved Udaloy II type was intended to combine the Udaloys' anti-submarine capability with the Sovremmeny class's anti-ship missiles, but only one was built before the collapse of the Soviet Union and the accompanying collapse in military funding.